Nuitka/Nuitka/README.rst

 =======

 For analysis of your program and Nuitka packaging, there is the `Compilation Report`_ available.
-You can also make custom reports providing your own template, with a few of them built-in to Nuitka.
+You can also make custom reports by providing your template, with a few of them built-in to Nuitka.
 These reports carry all the detail information, e.g. when a module was attempted to be imported, but not found, you can see where that happens.
 For bug reporting, it is very much recommended to provide the report.